Samsung/tizen-docs/docs/platform/release-notes/tizen-6-5-m1.md

 - Enlightenment Wayland display server
   - UI and Video Rotation Synchronization has been added.
 UI surface and Video surface can be updated on a screen at the same time.
   - Hardware Composition based on Atomic Pageflip has been added.
 This provides the exact time when the pageflip operation has been executed.
 This feature is available on RPI4 target because it depends on hardware functionality.
   - Display Server with GPU Explicit synchronization has been added.
-Display Server can control the file descriptors (fd) for the GPU rendering synchronization in order to manage the efficient rendering process.
-This feature is available on RPI4 target because it depends on hardware functionality.
+Display Server can control the file descriptors (FD) for the GPU rendering synchronization in order to manage the efficient rendering process.
+This feature is available on the RPI4 target because it depends on hardware functionality.
 - TBM
   - HAL-API-TBM has been added.
-The libtbm uses HAL-API-TBM instead of loading tbm backend module.
+The libtbm uses HAL-API-TBM instead of loading TBM backend module.
 - TDM
   - HAL-API-TDM has been added.
-The libtdm uses HAL-API-TDM instead of loading tdm backend module.
+The libtdm uses HAL-API-TDM instead of loading TDM backend module.
 - TTS Framework
   - New client architecture has been applied.
   - New tolerance architecture has been applied.